-Observation about Recent Changes in the Age Distribution of Ohio's Population:
+Observation about Recent Changes in the Age Distribution of New Mexico's Population:

-From 2000-2006, the changes in the age distribution of Ohio's population reflect national trends.
-That is, in Ohio, there was a decrease in the percentage of the population under the age of 45 and an increase in the groups which were 45-64 and 75 years and older.
-In comparison to national statistics, Ohio was ahead of the curve with regard to the increase in the percentage of people age 45-64 and 75 and older.
+From 2000-2006, the changes in the age distribution of New Mexico's population roughly reflect national trends.
+That is, in New Mexico, there was a decrease in the percentage of the population under the age of 25 and between the ages of 35-44 and an increase in the 45-64 age group.
+In comparison to national statistics, New Mexico was ahead of the curve with regard to the increase in the percentage of people aged 75 and older.